semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/Class.md

 See [SHACL specification](https://www.w3.org/TR/shacl/#PropertyConstraintComponent).

-The term `sh:property` lists the property shapes that the target entity must comply.
-For every property there is a corresponding [Property Node](./Property.md) in this list.
+The term `sh:property` lists the property shapes that the target entity must comply with.
+For every property, there is a corresponding [Property Node](./Property.md) in this list.

 Example: